How to Tag

 - If you KNOW an item fits weird, a 2T fits exactly like all your other 18m items, for instance, label item "fits like 18m" as the size and place it with the other 18m items.
 Be careful you're not biased by the size of your child, but by comparable items of clothing!

 - You may leave the description blank online and handwrite it if you'd like.
-Some folks will prefer to print a page of tags of the same price/max discount or a variety of prices and their chosen max discount and then complete the description and size information with a pen as they attach the tags.
+Some folks will prefer to save a pdf of and print a page of tags of the same price/max discount or a variety of prices and their chosen max discount and then complete the description and size information with a pen as they attach the tags.
 This is fine.
 The PRICE and MAX DISCOUNT MUST BE ENTERED ONLINE.
 We do NOT store this information for you.
+You may print this pdf of tags with prices again and again and handwrite descriptions!

 - Use the description space to "sell" your item.
 Be sure to point out if it's a name-brand label, if it's new and has the original sales tags attached, or other important information such as the current retail price if it is a big-ticket item.
-Tags DO fall off no matter how careful you are.
+Tags DO fall off.
 We make every effort to match tags back to items so that they can sell!
 We absolutely cannot do this with descriptions like "shirt" or "toy."
 The more specific you are the better!
 Clear descriptions also increase the security of items!

 - Attach tags to garments as you complete them.